onlymarkive/RectinMarielleCS2101_OOPactivities/README.md

 ---

 ## 📝 Acknowledgement
-I would like to extend my heartfelt gratitude to **Ms. Fatima Maroe P. Agdon**, our CS 211 instructor, for her invaluable guidance and support throughout the semester.
+I would like to extend my heartfelt gratitude to **Ms. Fatima Marie P. Agdon**, our CS 211 instructor, for her invaluable guidance and support throughout the semester.
 Her teaching has been instrumental in enhancing my skills and understanding of OOP concepts.

 ---